WhatBuilds/nextjs-template/app/api/readme.txt

-Step by step guide for API call
+Template for client side API call using tanstack/react query and axios

-1. Add your API endpoint in the related file (create a new file if neccessary in api folder)
+1. Add your API endpoint in the appropriate file (Create a new file in the api folder if necessary.)
-eg: app/api/auth.js
+Example: app/api/auth.js

-2. import useMutationHandler in page and use no need to mantain state of onSuccess, onErroe, isLoading
+2. Import useMutationHandler in the page
+No need to manually manage the state of onSuccess, onError, or isLoading.
-eg: app/hooks/useMutationHandler.js
+Example: app/hooks/useMutationHandler.js